Fireandplants/plant_gbif/README.md

 expand_canonical_names.sh
 ```

-This will create a names list, `../query_names/species-expanded.txt`.
+This will create a names list, `../query_names/tanknames-expanded.txt`.
 This expanded names list includes each name in the original list and all synonyms.

 #### 2. Extract all possible name binomials in the full GBIF occurrence data ####

 First, we must extract all possible taxon binomials from the full GBIF Plantae data.
-The datae of downlaod varies by project.
-Most recently, Schwilk downloaded the the full GBIF Plantae data on Oct 13 2015 (http://doi.org/10.15468/dl.zcygfc).
-This is approximately 170  million occurrence records.
+Schwilk downloaded the the full GBIF Plantae data on 2014-10-22 (`0000380-141021104744918.zip`).
+This is approximately 140 million occurrence records.
 This data, stored as a compressed zip file is not in the git repository, but is referred to by the `extract_gbif_names.py` script.
-To rerun these analysis, the user must supply this file and modify the file location in the `extract_gbif_names.py` script.
 Other large data such as these are stored in the `/data/` directory of the repo which is ignored by git (see `.gitignore`).

 ```
 python extract_gbif_names.py
 ```

 This will create the names list.
-The current version is `../query_names/gbif-occurrences-names_151014.csv`.
-This is all unique binomial names in the GBIF Plantae occurrences data.
+The current version is `../query_names/gbif-occurrences-names_141023.csv`.
+This is all unique binomial names in the GBIF Plantae occurrences data (48,585).

 #### 3. Conduct fuzzy name matching ####